 Everyone can work in fitness, but how can you go the extra mile as a fitness instructor and really stand out in the crowd?

-Well, luckily, I’ve done the job myself and can tell you exactly what you need to do so that everyone in your club knows who you are and always comes to you for advice.
+Well, luckily, I’ve done the job myself and can tell exactly what you need to do so that everyone in your club knows who you are and always comes to you for advice.

-Do you want to be the best?
+You want to be the best?
 In this article, you are going to find out how to do just that.

 Sound good?